githubscientist/react-fsd61wde/README.md

 ### Props drilling:

 - Props drilling is the process of passing props from one component to another component (at multiple levels) in React.

+# React- Day -9: useRef & useReducer

+## Contents:

+[ ] useRef, useReducer
+[ ] Front end game demonstration - hangman / tictactoe / tile match

+useRef:

+Context:

+- Let's say you have an input field, what we do normally in javascript is to get the element:
+   - id: document.getElementById('input')
+   - class: document.getElementsByClassName('input')

+- But in React, we use useRef to get the element.
+- useRef returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).